jorgevaldivia/salesforce_bulk/README.md

     puts "Another set is available." if results.next?

-    results = results.next
+    results.next

   end

 == Todos

 - For query results its possible that a set might be empty but there is a next set so doing a `while results.any?` wouldn't work as that would stop the loop from processing the next set.
-Consider using Array.replace (http://www.ruby-doc.org/core-1.9.3/Array.html#method-i-replace) instead of creating new collection object.